mitranim/wordplay/readme.md

 if "louse" becomes "lice" and "mouse" becomes "mice", "house" should become "hice" © M

 existence of "patroll" implies existence of "matroll" © M

-existence of "yestarday" implies existence of "nostarday" © M

 corpuss (feline body) © M